kuberiitb/randomApps/sudokuSolver/index.md

 ```
 ## Improvements to be made
 This solution solves some of the problems(eg 01, 05..) but not all.

 It stucks at point when no cell is left with unique option left and one need to try one of the option to proceed further.

-I will try to fix the bug and update the code soon.
+I will fix the bug and update the code soon.

-Till now, Tell me how may of the 50 this code could solve(Don't run a loop, OK?)
+Till then, Tell me how, may of the 50 puzzles, this code could solve(Don't run a loop, OK?)